ahlashkari/AuthAttLyzer/README.md

 ### Some notes about the feature classes

--These are the features we extract-
+- These are the features we extract:
-  -Ast_node_bigram
+  - Ast_node_bigram
-  -Ast_node_types
+  - Ast_node_types
-  -Ast_node_max_depth
+  - Ast_node_max_depth
-  -Code in Ast_leaves
+  - Code in Ast_leaves
-  -Character 1-grams
+  - Character 1-grams
-  -Character 2-grams
+  - Character 2-grams
-  -Character 3-grams
+  - Character 3-grams
-  -Code2Vec embedding
+  - Code2Vec embedding

 - *StyloFeatures*  is the abstract parent class.
 - Then, we have a child class for the different sources of features.